vin8bit/English-to-Hindi-Dictionary/Readme.txt

 JDK 8
-This project build in netbeans 8.2
+This project built in netbeans 8.2